zebrunner/javascript-agent-nightwatch/README.md

 The agent comes with a concept of labels.
 Label is a simple key-value pair.
 The label key is represented by a string, the label value accepts a vararg of strings.

 To attach a label to a test, you need to invoke the `#attachLabel()` method of the `CurrentTest` object in scope of the test method.
+Also you can use this method in `beforeEach()` that means such labels will be assigned for all test cases from the file.
 To attach label to the entire run, you can either invoke the `attachLabel` method of the `CurrentTestRun` object or provide the labels in [`nightwatch.conf.js` file](#automation-launch-configuration).

 ```js